 It will work better.

-I’ll make it really simple.
+To clarify, I’ll make it really simple.
 Don’t be a financial advisor looking around for new clients on LinkedIn.
-Try to just get conversations started.
+In other words, try to just get conversations started.
 That is all LinkedIn wants.
 If you are at the center of that, you will get boosted up and attract all types of people to your page.